Bad Dürkheim: Town council

 The council is made up of 32 honorary members, who were most recently elected at the municipal election held on 25 May 2014, and the full-time mayor as chairman.

 The municipal election held on 25 May 2014 yielded the following results:

 On the town council, the CDU, the FDP and the Greens form a coalition, making Bad Dürkheim the only town in Germany governed by a so-called Jamaica coalition.
 This special arrangement was concluded in 1999 after the SPD lost its majority.
 It has been twice extended by five years after municipal elections in 2004 and 2009.

 Mayor

 Wolfgang Lutz (CDU) was the Mayor of Bad Dürkheim from 2000 to 2015; he was re-elected on 6 May 2007 for a further eight years with 75.3% of the vote.
-His successor is Christoph Glogger (SPD), who was elected in July 2015 with 52.83% of the votes.
+His successor was Christoph Glogger (SPD), who was elected in July 2015 with 52.83% of the votes.
+He was succeeded by Natalie Bauernschmitt (CDU), elected in June 2023.